Updated on Apr 9, 2025

 4

-Satisfy your Sweet Tooth at Domaine de l’Artisan
+Satisfy your Sweet Tooth at Cabane du Pic Bois

-This maple bush welcomes you every year during sugaring season for a typical sugar shack meal well doused in maple syrup.
+This maple bush welcomes you every year during sugaring season for a guided tour with explanations on how maple syrup is made.
 However, you can always stop here to load your baskets with syrup, maple taffy and other sweet treats!

 Discover